SeaniceNabasirye/Pig-Cam-Disease-Detection-Recess-Project/README.md

 NOTE:

--To download Tensorflow, your python version must be between 3.8 - 3.12

 -It also needs you to install CONDA(ANACONDA PROMPT) and create a virtual environment

+-To install Tensorflow, your python version must be between 3.8 - 3.12

 ### 1. Clone the Repository
 ```bash (TERMINAL)